 Tecumseh Participated In The Worst Defeat Ever Inflicted By Native Americans On U.S. Forces.

-In fall 1790, the Shawnee and Miami tribes repelled an assault on their villages near modern Fort Wayne, Indiana, killing 183 U.S. troops in the process.
+In the fall of 1790, the Shawnee and Miami tribes repelled an assault on their villages near modern Fort Wayne, Indiana, killing 183 U.S. troops in the process.

 President George Washington responded by launching a new campaign the following year, in which he put Governor Arthur St. Clair of the Northwest Territory in charge of some 2,300 men.
 On November 3, as American soldiers prepared breakfast, a force of Native Americans attacked and immediately overran them.
 A few hours later, at least 623 American soldiers and dozens of camp followers were dead and hundreds more were wounded.